 What is the Child Care Subsidy?

 The Child Care Subsidy (CCS) helps make early learning and childcare more accessible for Australian families.
-The Child Care Subsidy will generally be paid directly to your approved child care provider/s to reduce the fees you pay.
+The Child Care Subsidy will be paid directly to your approved child care provider/s to reduce the fees you pay.

 How does the Child Care Subsidy work?